How to Enable or Disable Fullscreen Optimizations for Games in Windows 11

 Fullscreen optimizations are a Windows feature that aims to boost game performance by cutting down on system latency (the delay between your actions and the game’s response).
 Turning them off can sometimes help if your games are running poorly or stuttering.

-You can find this setting within the Properties window of a game’s executable (.exe) file, usually on the Compatibility tab.
-This lets you adjust performance for individual applications.
-For instance, on a system running Windows 11 version 22H2, you might find this option helps resolve certain graphical glitches.
+The fullscreen optimizations setting resides within the Properties window of a game's executable (.exe) file, typically on the Compatibility tab.
+This setting allows users to adjust performance for individual games.
+For example, on a computer running Windows 11 version 22H2, this option can help fix certain graphical problems.

 To enable or disable fullscreen optimizations for a game, right-click its executable file and select Properties.
 Navigate to the Compatibility tab and check or uncheck the “Disable fullscreen optimizations” box.
 Click OK to apply the changes.